XuewenWangUGA/GMATA/README.md

  For Linux, you may need to install additional dependency e-PCR.zip which is alvailable at [Sourceforge](https://sourceforge.net/projects/gmata/)

- For Windows, everthing is package so you don't need to install additional dependency.
+ For Windows, everthing is in the package so you don't need to install additional dependency.

 [more detailed installation steps](GMATA_installation.pdf)